 It took me five years to fully recover from that moment in my life.
 Five years.

 If there was a call or need for help, it would have been help regarding toxic relationships.
 I still need help with that, to this day.

 - What was the transformation, epiphany, revelation, whatever you want to call it, which offered you hope to LIVE?

-Well, on August 13, 2013, I was on the phone with one of my girlfriends.
-She was helping me with my traumas, and relationship trials.
+Well, on August 13, 2013, I was on the phone with one of my girlfriends, talking about life and our healthy lifestyle how to achieve it and things to do, this article explains it better than we could.
+She was also helping me with my traumas, and relationship trials.
 At the end of our conversation, I remember saying to her, “Wouldn’t it be great if other women had the support network that we do?
 All they have now is pulp celebrity crap.”
 When I hung up the phone with here, I secured the domain femininecollective.com.
 It was an epiphany, and yes it keeps me going, growing and giving.
 I love it.

 - How did your blog, Feminine Collective, transform into reality?

 After I had bought the domain, I started talking.
 And talking.
 And talking.
 (I had no idea I was in manic mode) I gathered people that could help realize the vision.
 From the beginning, it has been (still is) work from the heart.